-In Example 7.6, "Code Using Private and Public," on page 135, the initShape type-bound procedure is declared private.
+In Code Using Private and Public, the initShape type-bound procedure is declared private.
 Therefore, only procedures local to the host module can invoke a private type-bound procedure.
 The constructor module procedure invokes the initShape type-bound procedure.
 You may invoke this example in this way: